Passenger rights

 Results

 The rules lay down a set of basic rights common to all modes of transport, such as non-discrimination, special protection for reduced-mobility passengers[4], traveller information, national enforcement bodies and arrangements for handling complaints.
-In the event of cancellation or significant delay, the rules also provide for mandatory compensation and assistance schemes specific to each mode of transport.

 A. Air transport: Regulations (EC) No 261/2004 and (EC) No 1107/2006